 - My Greatest Failure: Superman and the execution of the Kryptonian criminals, the Cleric with causing the deaths of thousands of Kryptonians unwittingly.

-- Paper-Thin Disguise: Basically applies; the man who broke into Clark's apartment and was killed by Intergang forces in his place was small-time private detective Matt Stockton, hired by former LexCorp scientist Amanda McCoy, who looked enough like Clark to pass for him in a dimly-lit apartment while he was wearing a heavy coat and jacket.
+- Paper-Thin Disguise: Basically applies to the man who broke into Clark's apartment and was killed by Intergang forces in his place.
+Small-time private detective Matt Stockton, hired by former LexCorp scientist Amanda McCoy, looked enough like Clark to pass for him in a dimly-lit apartment while he was wearing a heavy coat and hat.

 - Space Whale: What Superman finds himself inside during one of his jumps through hyperspace, as he notices what appears to be a section of space without stars full of floating corpses.

 - After Superman defeats Hfuhruhurr, he realises that he isn't sure what to do with his foe, as he obviously doesn't want to kill Hfuhruhurr but he can't imagine any court that would convict him.
 Hfuhruhurr's new creation, Eon, offers an alternative, the Union using Eon to keep Hfuhruhurr in check and prevent him from bringing any unwilling "recruits" into the Union.

 - At one point, Superman and the Cleric talk about whether he could have done something other than kill the Kryptonian criminals.
 Superman reflects that he could have just left them to die on that now-dead Earth, or he could have taken them back to his own universe to stand trial, but in the second case, much like with Hfuhruhurr, Superman couldn't imagine how they could be convicted in any court given the unprecedented nature of their crimes.
 Even if he had attempted either option, Superman reflects how he couldn't be sure that Zod and the others wouldn't be able to find some way to restore their powers and come after him again.